 Why The Applications And Tools Approach?

-Having led an, as usual, over-scheduled life, I have to find ways to manage everyday tasks with a consistent way in order to achieve an equilibrium between business and personal life.
+Having led an, as usual, over-scheduled life, I have to find ways to manage everyday tasks in a consistent way to achieve an equilibrium between business and personal life.

 During this process, I found some applications and tools indispensable from my toolkit.

 How Do I Choose?

-My “choice matrix” includes elements as durability and support of the chosen tool, application or services, cost, cross operation (the operation across different computing platforms), functionality, value-added elements provided, easy of usage, parameterization, customization & configuration (I’m a big fun of customizing every tool to your own requirements, approach, and needs !!!) and other factors (as you can see below).
+My “choice matrix” includes elements as durability and support of the chosen tool, application or services, cost, cross operation (the operation across different computing platforms), functionality, value-added elements provided, easy of usage, parameterization, customization & configuration (I’m a big fan of customizing every tool to your requirements, approach, and needs !!!) and other factors (as you can see below).

 15+ Applications and Tools To Increase Your Productivity

 Among these tools the most prominent, having a constant place in my toolbox and streamline my workflow is the following: